AI for Hourly Hiring: Recruitment Win

 2. Identifying applicants at risk of a negative application experience early in the process means salvaging a potentially lost hire and also negative brand perception

 Employing a combination of “intelligent” AI, human interaction, and an ATS that facilitates both is a powerful combination to win the hourly hiring game.
-Fountain’s recent launch of Fountain AI for hourly hiring has already seen hiring times drop by 87%, with an average time to hire of just 2.6 hours.
+Fountain’s recent launch of Candidate AI Agent for hourly hiring has already seen hiring times drop by 87%, with an average time to hire of just 2.6 hours.
 Those are results applicants and employers can benefit from, and all without losing the human touch.

 Learn more by reading the full white paper, AI for Applicant Engagement.